COVID-19 has dramatically changed our world: from our workplaces to our social lives, it feels like almost everything has been affected.

 Normally, if an event were cancelled you'd be entitled to a refund under the Australian Consumer Law.
 But COVID-19 has made things more complicated – if an event has been cancelled because of a government ban, you may not be eligible for a refund.

-But you can always ask, and some businesses might be willing to offer you a credit note or another solution.
+But you can always ask, and some businesses may be willing to offer you a credit note or another solution.
 The worst they can say is no, so don't feel bad about asking!

 3. Choose your contact method